Imagine if you could see clearly without glasses or contacts. With LASIK, it’s possible.

 Cost of LASIK

-At MU Health Care, the LASIK procedure costs between $1,600 and $2,100 per eye.
+At MU Health Care, the LASIK procedure costs $2,100 per eye.
 University of Missouri system employees get an additional 10% off.
 This cost includes all of your surgical care, post-operative care and any vision enhancement procedures (if needed) for one year.
 Prior to your procedure, you’ll need a pre-operative eye exam and consultation to discuss the best procedure option for your needs.
 Call for a consultation: 573-884-EYES (3937).

 Because LASIK is considered an elective surgery, insurance companies do not currently cover the costs.
 When you compare the price of surgery to glasses or contacts, the upfront cost of LASIK can be overwhelming, but when you look at the costs over time, you’ll find laser eye surgery actually comes with a cost benefit.
 In fact, a study done by the American Academy of Ophthalmology found those who get LASIK in their 30s save an average of $14,000 to $17,000 throughout their lifetime.